1,000+ Opportunities

 ca. gov 2026-2027 LSTA Digital Literacy and Access More Details about 2026-2027 LSTA Digital Literacy and Access General Operating Support More Details about General Operating Support More Details about Impact Projects State-Local Partner Mentorship More Details about State-Local Partner Mentorship Change Notes: 04/22/2026, 10:30am Added application due date.

-Based on current listing details, eligibility includes: Public libraries in California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public libraries in California.
+Confirm the full requirements in the official notice before applying.